The Mortgage Loan Process: A Step-By-Step Guide

-Besides looking for the home, the next biggest delay in the process can sometimes be getting an appraisal scheduled.
-There are areas of the country where there’s a shortage of appraisers.
-If you’re buying in one of these areas, it’s important that both the buyer and seller have realistic expectations.
+Besides looking for the home, the second longest delay in the process can be getting an appraisal scheduled.
+There are parts of the country where there’s a shortage of appraisers.
+If you’re buying in one of these areas, it’s important that you and the seller have realistic expectations.

-You can really help speed up the process if you get all the documentation that you’re asked for turned in on time.
-This may be the one thing about the mortgage process that’s most directly in your control.
+You can really help speed up the mortgage process by getting all your documentation turned in on time.
+This is one of the elements of the mortgage process you can directly control.
+So make sure to stay organized and provide any documents as quickly as possible.

 The Bottom Line: Demystifying The Home Loan Application Process Is Your First Step Toward A New Home